Mauitron/StygianSift/README.md

 3. Perform operations (copy, move, delete etc) on selection
 4. Exit select mode with `Esc`

-You can also just hold shift and move... but that just standard stuff.
+You can also just hold shift and move... but that's just standard stuff.

 ## 👁️ The Preview Pane: Your Window into the Souls of Your Files
 ![image](https://github.com/user-attachments/assets/ef755418-c5ab-4d40-9b34-aa17b71eb46c)